ricardosllm/CarND-MPC/README.md

 ![alt text](results/CarND-MPC.mp4.gif "Result")

+> 8x times video of the car successfuly driving a lap of the simulator track

 ## The Project

 In this project we'll implement **Model Predictive Control (MPC)** to drive the car around the track.
 This time however we're not given the cross track error, we'll have to calculate that ourselves!
 Additionally, there's a 100 millisecond latency between actuations commands on top of the connection latency.